-- 3.1.5: If repairs or replacement affect more than one-half (50%) of an inappropriate component or material located on any individual building face or roof, then it is strongly encouraged that all of the inappropriate components or materials be replaced with appropriate materials.
+- 3.1.4: Repairs shall be done with like materials. - 3.1.5: If repairs or replacement affect more than one-half (50%) of an inappropriate component or material located on any individual building face or roof, then it is strongly encouraged that all of the inappropriate components or materials be replaced with appropriate materials.
 A Certificate of Appropriateness is required when all of the inappropriate materials are proposed for replacement.
 See "Administrative Review" below. - 3.1.6: Peeling, flaking or failing paint should be removed from historic wood and masonry surfaces by the gentlest means possible to protect the integrity of the historic surface.
 Acceptable methods for paint removal include scraping, sanding, thermal removal or mild chemical strippers. - 3.1.7: The original natural finish of brick and stone is historically important and must be preserved.
 Cleaning must only be undertaken to halt masonry deterioration. - 3.1.8: The use of any abrasive, strong chemical, sandblasting or high-pressure cleaning method is not permitted, as these permanently damage the finished material surfaces and accelerate deterioration of historic masonry and wood. - 3.1.9: Previously painted masonry surfaces may be repainted.